strinsberg/space-match-3000/README.md

 - no limit refill
 - no limit no-refill

-# Download Linux
+# Download for Linux
 1. Download the .love file in /bin
 2. If love2d is not installed download and install it here https://love2d.org/
 3. Run  $ love space_match_3000.love

-# Download Windows
+# Download for Windows
 1. Download the space_match_3000_windows folder from /bin
 2. Run space_match_3000.exe